dmitrizagidulin/computingjoy.com/2016-09-26-linked-data.md

 So what did all of that get us?
 The benefits of the Linked Data approach are several.

-**Easier data merging and schema migration.** Mashups (combining data from heterogenous sources) become much easier, due to unique IDs and unambiguous properties.
+**Easier data merging and schema migration**.
+Mashups (combining data from heterogenous sources) become much easier, due to unique IDs and unambiguous properties.
 The flat graph based structure of most linked data formats (composite structures are expressed via local links, instead of nested documents) also makes merging datasets and schema migration much easier.

 Data is **discoverable** (from IDs), **self-describing** and **self-documenting**.

-**Reuse and interop.** Unique property names (that are published on the net, well described and schema-specified) encourage interop and reuse, and help cut down on constant wheel reinventing.
+**Reuse and interop**.
+Unique property names (that are published on the net, well described and schema-specified) encourage interop and reuse, and help cut down on constant wheel reinventing.

-**Better searches.** If you embed linked data in your web pages (in JSON-LD format, or embedded in HTML attributes using the RDFa format), Google will actually parse it and use it to enhance search results.
+**Better searches**.
+If you embed linked data in your web pages (in JSON-LD format, or embedded in HTML attributes using the RDFa format), Google will actually parse it and use it to enhance search results.
 See Google's [Introduction to Structured Data ](https://developers.google.com/search/docs/guides/intro-structured-data) for further discussion.

-**Rich toolset/ecosystem.** By using an RDF based format, you get a lot of extra tooling and infrastructure for free (in addition to the existing JSON-based toolsets, for example).
+**Rich toolset/ecosystem**.
+By using an RDF based format, you get a lot of extra tooling and infrastructure for free (in addition to the existing JSON-based toolsets, for example).

 ## Linked Data Challenges